Created by Vincent Zandri

 It apparently hasn’t affected this “head-case” detective’s sex life, though.

-But persevere he does, and if he can survive a bullet bouncing around his skull, you gotta figure he can handle an assistant who’s a fat Elvis impersonator, lying clients, werewolves, a black leather coat that seems to be his chief (and only) fashion statement, and a resemblance to Bruce Willis.
+But persevere he does, and if he can survive a bullet bouncing around his skull, you gotta figure he can probably handle his assistant Fat Elvis (a professional Elvis impersonator), lying clients, werewolves, snuff film makers, a black leather coat that seems to be his chief (and only) fashion statement, and a resemblance to Bruce Willis.

 ABOUT THE AUTHOR